 april 15 — these are the things that women don’t know about love (A Writer’s Book of Days, by Judy Reeves)

 I drew my head back.
 Something’s wrong with that prompt.
-Uh, women know everything there is to know about love.
-How absurd to think that women know everything there is to know about love.
+It took reading it a few times to realize it was the word don’t that didn’t seem to fit.
+I couldn’t wrap my head around it — may be because if I don’t know, I would be unable to write about it, right?
+And, uh, women know everything there is to know about love — how absurd to think that women know everything there is to know about love.
 I am shocked at myself.

 - Where it comes from